RiftCat/vridge-api/README.md

 * Additional access layer to use API without worrying about connection state.
 * Remapping 3->6 DOF (...to be expanded)
 * Reprojection fixes:
-   * HeadTracking: SetAsyncOffset will be limited to writing only yaw for drift correction.
+   * Head Tracking: SetAsyncOffset will be limited to writing only yaw for drift correction.
-   * HeadTracking: When using reprojection-enabled device, API users will be limited to writing positional data only - externa; rotational data doesn't play well with devices expecting to use later reprojection based on their own data.
+   * Head Tracking: When using reprojection-enabled device, API users won't be able to write direct rotational data.
+External rotational data doesn't play well with devices expecting to use late reprojection based on their own sensor data.

 ### API v3 (VRidge 2.0+)